Brand Name Jamp-Senna S Common Name senna - docusate sodium

 How should I use this medication?

-The usual adult dose of senna - docusate sodium is 1 to 2 tablets, taken once a day at bedtime.
+The usual dose of senna - docusate sodium for adults and children 12 years and older is 1 to 2 tablets, taken once a day at bedtime.
 No more than 4 tablets twice a day should be taken.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.